RaulPPelaez/Naga_KeypadMapper/README.md

 #INSTALLATION

-It does not need any dependencies besides having installed xdotools http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu repositories) and g++
+It does not need any dependencies besides having installed xdotool http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu repositories) and g++

 Just compile the code using $ g++ -O3 -o naga naga.cpp